Years of Production: 2019–2024

 Glyphset: Latin Extended-A

 I had seen a sample of this typeface a few years back when I was researching typewriter-designs, but was never able to track down a good source.
 In 2019 a friend (and ↗ talented designer) purchased photographic prints from a closure of a newspaper archive and who’d believe it, all the images were labeled with this exact typeface.
 I digitized it instantly, keeping it very straightforward with all its quirks, irregular proportions and curves.
-Its raw mechanic character is emphasized by bold punctuation and optional double-widths for the letters /M, /m, /W and /w.
+In the later process, the family was expanded to include a proportional style and a serif-emphasised, quasi-classical ‘typewriter’ style.

 REFERENCES